George Buchanan (diplomat): Diplomatic career

 Buchanan entered diplomatic service in 1876 and served as Second Secretary in Tokyo, Vienna and Bern and as Secretary in Rome.
 By 1899, he was serving on the Venezuelan Boundary Commission and later that year was appointed chargé d'affaires at Darmstadt and Karlsruhe.
 In late 1901, he moved to Berlin, where he was appointed First Secretary at the British embassy.
 From 1903 to 1908, he was Envoy Extraordinary and Minister Plenipotentiary to Bulgaria, and in 1909, he was appointed as Minister to the Netherlands and Luxembourg.
 Invested with the Knight's Grand Cross of Royal Victorian Order in 1909, he was next sworn to the Privy Council.
-In 1910, Buchanan was appointed as the British Ambassador to Russia.
+In 1910, Buchanan was appointed as the British ambassador to Russia.
 He kept abreast of the political developments in Russia and met some of the leading liberal reformists in the country.

 When the Dardanelles were guaranteed by Germany to the Ottoman Empire, Italy sent two secret documents via the British diplomatic corps from Sir Michael Rodd to Buchanan at St Petersburg.
 They were the evidence that Russia needed to persuade Italy to support its Serbian policy in the Balkans.
 On 4 March 1915, Imperiali, the Italian envoy to London, presented the documents to Sir Edward Grey on the 16 February authority from Italian Foreign Minister Sonnino.
 France attached great importance to Italy's decision to join the Allies.
 Buchanan brought Count Sazonov to the negotiating table.

 It has been suggested that to have been secretly encouraged by the then Liberal government in London:

 Buchanan had developed a strong bond with Tsar Nicholas II and attempted to convince him that granting some constitutional reform would stave off revolution.
-Buchanan actively supported the Duma in its efforts to change Russia's stately system during wartime.
-Nicholas's opinion of him was under the Tsarina's sway.
+Buchanan actively supported the Duma in its efforts to change Russia's state system during wartime.
+Nicholas's opinion of him was influenced by the Tsarina.
 Knowing that there were plots to stage a palace coup to replace him, Buchanan formally requested an audience with the Tsar in the troubled early days of 1917.
 At his last meeting with Nicholas, Buchanan pleaded with him in 'undiplomatic' language: "I can but plead as my excuse the fact that I have throughout been inspired by my feelings of devotion for Your Majesty and the Empress.
 If I were to see a friend walking through a wood on a dark night along a path which I knew ended in a precipice, would it not be my duty, sir, to warn him of his danger?
 And is it not equally my duty to warn Your Majesty of the abyss that lies ahead of you?
 You have, sir, come to the parting of the ways, and you have now to choose between two paths.
 The one will lead you to victory and a glorious peace – the other to revolution and disaster.
 Let me implore Your Majesty to choose the former."